A comparison formula for residue currents: Andersson-Wulcan currents and pseudomeromorphic currents

 \section{Andersson-Wulcan currents and pseudomeromorphic currents}

-In this section, we recall the construction of residue currents associated to free resolutions of ideals, or more generally, residue currents associated to generically exact complexes, as constructed in \cite{AW1} and \cite{AndInt2}.
-This is done in a rather detailed manner, since the construction of the comparison formula, and the properties of the currents appearing in the formula requires rather detailed knowledge of the construction of Andersson-Wulcan currents and their properties.
+In this section we recall the construction of residue currents associated to Hermitian resolutions of ideals, or more generally, residue currents associated to generically exact Hermitian complexes, as constructed in \cite{AW1} and \cite{AndInt2}.
+This is done in a rather detailed manner, since in order to prove the comparison formula and the properties of the currents appearing in the formula, we require rather detailed knowledge of the construction of Andersson-Wulcan currents and their properties.

-Let $(E,\varphi)$ be a Hermitian complex (i.e., a complex of vector bundles equipped with Hermitian metrics), which is generically exact, i.e., the complex is pointwise exact outside some analytic set $Z$.
+Let $(E,\varphi)$ be a \emph{Hermitian complex} (i.e., a complex of free $\Ok$-modules, such that the corresponding vector bundles are equipped with Hermitian metrics), which is generically exact, i.e., the complex is pointwise exact outside some analytic set $Z$ of positive codimension.
 Mainly, $(E,\varphi)$ will be a free resolution of a module $\Ok/\mathcal{J}$, for some ideal $\mathcal{J} \subseteq \Ok$.
 When we refer to exactness of the complex, we mean that the induced complex of sheaves of $\Ok$-modules is exact.
-When we refer to exactness as vector bundles, we will refer to it as pointwise exactness, and generic exactness means it is pointwise exact outside of some analytic set.
-This is in contrast to the notation in for example \cite{AW1}, where the induced complex of sheaves of $\Ok$-modules is denoted $\Ok(E)$, and exactness as vector bundles or sheaves depends on if the complex is referred to as $E$ or $\Ok(E)$.
+When we refer to exactness as vector bundles, we will refer to it as pointwise exactness.
+This is in contrast to the notation in for example \cite{AW1} where the induced complex of sheaves of $\Ok$-modules is denoted $\Ok(E)$, and exactness as vector bundles or sheaves depends on if the complex is referred to as $E$ or $\Ok(E)$.